Frame Interpolation with Consecutive Brownian Bridge Diffusion: Methodology

-The autoencoder is modeled with VQModel~\cite{rombach2022high} in Section~\ref{sec:autoencoder}, and the ground truth estimation is accomplished by our proposed (latent) consecutive Brownian Bridge diffusion in Section~\ref{sec: consecutive BB}.
+The autoencoder is modeled with VQModel~\cite{rombach2022high} in Section~\ref{sec:autoencoder}, and the ground truth estimation is accomplished by our consecutive Brownian Bridge Diffusion in Section~\ref{sec: consecutive BB}.
 During inference, both stages are combined as shown in Figure~\ref{fig: Latent CBB} (c), where we decode diffusion-generated latent representation $\hat{\mathbf{x}}$.
-Via such formulation, we can have a more specific direction to improve VFI quality.
+Via such formulation, we have a novel method to analyze the LDM-based VFI method.
 If images decoded from $\mathbf{x}$ (Figure~\ref{fig: Latent CBB} (a)) have similar visual quality to images decoded from $\hat{\mathbf{x}}$ (Figure~\ref{fig: Latent CBB} (c)), then the diffusion model achieves a strong performance in ground truth estimation, so it will be good to develop a good autoencoder.
 On the other way round, the performance of ground truth estimation can be potentially improved by redesigning the diffusion model.